-Charles Bukowski was a 20th century German American poet and writer who experienced a great deal of fire in his life.
+One such author who spent a good deal of his life writing about the fire was Charles Bukowski, a 20th century German American poet.
 His writing was influenced by the social, cultural, and economic ambiance of his home city of Los Angeles.
 His work addresses the ordinary lives of poor Americans, the act of writing, alcohol, relationships with women, and the drudgery of work.
 Bukowski wrote thousands of poems, hundreds of short stories and six novels, eventually publishing over 60 books.

 Bukowski published extensively in small literary magazines and with small presses beginning in the 1940s and continuing into the 1990s.
 As noted by one reviewer, "Bukowski continued to be, thanks to his antics and deliberate clownish performances, the king of the underground and the epitome of the littles in the ensuing decades, stressing his loyalty to those small press editors who had first championed his work.”
 Despite his commercial success, as Adam Kirsch wrote in a March 7, 2005 New Yorker article "Bukowski was never a mainstream author and he will never have a mainstream public.”